ordovice/batocera-switch/README.md

 This version integrates work from foclabroc and Batocera Nation but does not include the appimages or the bios keys that their download does.
 Additionally, controllers in Yuzu and Ryujinx are auto mapped now as of v34, but any DS4/DS5 controllers will not work or will impact the others working.

+## V34 Users
+V34 users, you need to rename the renameme_custom.sh file to custom.sh to add the options for the emulators to Batocera.
+This has been changed in V35 and there will be cleanup needed if you are not upgraded currently.

 ## PLEASE DELETE THE FOLLOWING FILES FROM /system/configs/emulationstation
 - es_features_os.cfg
 This is in preparation for improvements coming down the road for batocera to include natural expansion of the es_features functionality.
 I have renamed the add-on file and temp file to add_feat_os and add_feat_switch.
 The es_features_switch is already set for V35.
 For V35+ you will not need to copy the custom.sh file anymore or the add_feat_switch.cfg file.